marcotav/applications-of-time-series-analysis/README.md

 ## Introduction

 In this repo I will show how to use the R package `CausalImpact` to measure how ad campaigns affect outcomes such as sales or ROI.
-It will also be useful as an introduction to using R in a Jupyter Notebook.
+It will also be useful as an introduction to using R in a Jupyter Notebook (which is language agnostic).

 ## Bayesian structural time series

 First we will introduce some basic concepts regarding [Bayesian structural time series](https://en.wikipedia.org/wiki/Bayesian_structural_time_series).
 BSTS is a machine learning technique with a variety of useful applications.
 Here we will discuss two of them, namely, forecasting and causal inference.
 The model has three main components namely: